 Install Jaeger

-You can find detailed instructions on deploying in the Jaeger documentation.
-If you have a Docker host, you can quickly deploy an all-in-one Jaeger stack, suitable for evaluating Jager, using a Docker image:
+Use the instructions on deploying in the Jaeger documentation.
+If you have a Docker host, you can quickly deploy an all-in-one Jaeger stack, suitable for evaluating Jager, using a Docker image.
+For example,

 [croddy@docker ~]$ docker run -d -e COLLECTOR_ZIPKIN_HTTP_PORT=9411 \